 Return on stockholders' equity (ROE) is the portion of NI retained by UTMD (after payment of dividends) to internally finance its growth, divided by the average accumulated stockholders' equity during the applicable time period.
 ROE includes balance sheet measures as well as income statement measures.
-ROE for 2015 was 12% (17% before payment of dividends); ROE for 2014 was 12% (18% before payment of dividends); and for 2013 was 14% (20% before payment of dividends).
+ROE for 2016 was 12%, the same as in 2015 and 2014.
+Before payment of dividends, 2016 ROE was 17% compared to 18% in both 2015 and 2014.
 UTMD's ROE is primarily driven by its high NIM although share repurchases and dividends help by reducing stockholders' equity.
-UTMD's 2015 ROE was lower than in 2014 because of a 7% increase in average stockholders' equity with only a 4% increase in NI.
-UTMD's ROE (before dividends) has averaged 28% per year over the last 30 years.
+UTMD's 2016 ROE (before dividends) compared to 2015 was slightly diluted because the 2.4% increase in NI was lower than the 3.5% increase in average stockholders' equity.
+UTMD's ROE (before dividends) has averaged 28% per year over the last 31 years.
 This ratio determines how fast the Company can afford to grow without diluting stockholder interest.
-For example, a 28% ROE will financially support 28% annual growth in revenues without having to issue more stock.
+For example, a 20% ROE will financially support 20% annual growth in revenues without having to issue more stock.